 Supporting Vulnerable Children

-In addition to providing food and shelter for its 464 OVACs and former street children, the Precious Children’s Centre provides:
+In addition to providing food and shelter for its 464 OVCs and former street children, the Precious Children’s Centre provides:

-- 425 OVACs with basic primary education and
+- 425 OVCs with basic primary education and

 - 39 former street children with counseling and rehabilitation before they are enrolled in our education program.